dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

 Test names have their group names prepended; in this case, the first test has the name 'My test group Test 1' and the second test has the name 'My test group Test 2'.
 Test groups can be nested (with multiple group names prepended).

-Groups are not themselves tests, and so should not include assertions or calls to expect outside of the contained tests.
+Groups are not themselves tests, and so should not include assertions or calls to expect() outside of the contained tests.

+## Setup and Teardown

+Inside a group body, in addition to calling test() you can call setUp() and/or tearDown() with function arguments.
+The function passed as an argument to setUp() will be called before each test, and that passed to tearDown() will be called after each test.

+Usually you would set these up at the start of the group:

+    group('foo', () {
+      setUp(() {...});
+      tearDown(() {...});
+      test(description, () {...});
+      ...
+    });

+However you can interlace them differently; each test() will use the most recently set values.

+Whenever a new group is started these functions are reset.
+This applies for nested groups too.
+Nested groups do not inherit these functions or augment them; they get their own.
+This is the most flexible approach as chaining can always be done explicitly.

-## Running a single test
+## Running a limited set of tests

 The Dart unittest library provides a mechanism to quickly run just one unit test.
 This is useful if you have a failing test that you want to explore in the debugger, and you want to remove the distraction of other tests.
 To isolate a test, change the name of the call for that test from `test()` to `solo_test()`.
 If there is one `solo_test()` call then only that test will be run (if you mistakenly have more than one `solo_test()` then an exception will be thrown).

+Another way of reducing the set of tests which are run is to use the `setFilter(pattern)` function.
+This function takes a `String` argument that is used to create a `RegExp`, which in turn is matched against each test description; only those tests that match will be run.

 ## Asynchronous tests